corlaez/web/README.md

 The banner was created using colorrandom with size 600x315 red as primary and some darker red as variation. the old banner was 2048x1170, I can't remember if there was a reason for that.
-THe new banner upscales the original image to 2400x1260 and also has the svg signature on top.
+The new banner upscales the 600x315 image to 2400x1260 and then adds the signature on top.